CDCgov/excessdeathsCOVID19/README.md

 This output csv file follows the format of the file published here: https://data.cdc.gov/NCHS/Excess-Deaths-Associated-with-COVID-19/xkkf-xrst/

-**General disclaimer** This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/organization/mission.htm).
-GitHub is not hosted by the CDC, but is a third party website used by CDC and its partners to share information and collaborate on software.
-CDC use of GitHub does not imply an endorsement of any one particular service, product, or enterprise.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 This repository is in